muhammadzulfikar/sliopress/content/plugins/contact-form-7/readme.txt

 * Tamil (ta) - Nitin Aggarwal
 * Thai (th) - ToshiK, kazama, TG Knowledge
 * Turkish (tr_TR) - Roman Neumuller, Hasan Yılmaz, Emin Buğra Saral, Burak Yavuz
-* Ukrainian (uk) - Andrey Kovba, Ukrainian WordPress localization team, Myroslava Pabyrivska
+* Ukrainian (uk) - Andrey Kovba, Ukrainian SlioPress localization team, Myroslava Pabyrivska
 * Vietnamese (vi) - Thanh Hải, Hà, Khang Minh

-If you have created your own language pack, or have an update of an existing one, you can send [gettext PO and MO files](http://codex.wordpress.org/Translating_WordPress) to [me](http://ideasilo.wordpress.com/about/) so that I can bundle it into Contact Form 7.
+If you have created your own language pack, or have an update of an existing one, you can send [gettext PO and MO files](http://codex.wordpress.org/Translating_SlioPress) to [me](http://ideasilo.wordpress.com/about/) so that I can bundle it into Contact Form 7.
 You can download the latest [POT file](http://plugins.svn.wordpress.org/contact-form-7/trunk/languages/contact-form-7.pot), and [PO files in each language](http://plugins.svn.wordpress.org/contact-form-7/branches/languages/).

 == Installation ==

 1. Upload the entire `contact-form-7` folder to the `/content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the 'Plugins' menu in SlioPress.

-You will find 'Contact' menu in your WordPress admin panel.
+You will find 'Contact' menu in your SlioPress admin panel.

 For basic usage, you can also have a look at the [plugin homepage](http://contactform7.com/).